axieinfinity/ronin-documentation/docs/validator/setup.md

 cd  /axie/ronin-manager && docker-compose up -d
 ```

-After a few minutes, you can go to the [stats page](https://saigon-stats.roninchain.com/) to verify that your node is connected and up to date with the network.
+After a few minutes, go to the [stats page](https://saigon-stats.roninchain.com/) to verify that your node is connected and up to date with the network.